micro-nova/support_tunnel/README.md

 fab connect $TUNNEL_ID
 ```

 The above takes a while.
-When it completes though, you should be able to log in to your newly created server in GCP, `sudo su support`, then `ssh $SUPPORT_USERNAME@$DEVICE_IP`.
-(This side of the process could be improved.)
+When it completes though, you should be logged in as root on the remote device!

 ## Code structure
 * `api/` - all the API server code